TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Security/GuidelinesAdministrators/DirectoryIndexing.rst

 IIS
 ===

-For IIS web server, directory listing is disabled by default.
+For IIS web servers, directory listing is also disabled by default.

-It is possible to disable directory listing in case it was enabled because of a regression or configuration changes.
+It is possible to disable directory listing in the event it was enabled because of a regression or a configuration change.

 For IIS7 and above, it is possible to disable directory listing from the :guilabel:`Directory Browsing` settings using the IIS manager console.